siddharthvp/mwn/README.md

 #### Node version
-mwn is written with Node.js 13 in hand.
-While everything may still work in older versions of Node, you can consider upgrading to Node.js 13.
-If your bot is hosted on [Toolforge](https://tools.wmflabs.org/), you can install the latest node.js in your home directory, using:
+mwn is written in TypeScript v4.
+The repository contains JavaScript files compiled for ES2018 target, which corresponds to Node 10.x.
+If your bot is hosted on [Toolforge](https://tools.wmflabs.org/), note that the system version of node there is v8.11.1.
+But you can install the latest version node to your home directory, using:
 ```sh
 npm install npm@latest     # update npm first to the latest version
 npm install n